GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 The greatest danger could be your stupidity.
+> 🥠 All fortunes are wrong except this one.

 ### Our Tech Stack